 I'm not the only one going down this path.
 Check out this article at the very conservative Washington Times.
 There you can read a slow walk down the path to seeing Donald Trump as a Clinton plant in the GOP.
 Bombastic, surreal and supremely alienating to key demographics like Latinos and African Americans, Trump seems to be doing a fantastic job of humiliating the establishment GOP.
 I honestly can't think of anyone better suited to do this job.
 That same article also notes that sometimes, Donald sounds more like a liberal and mentions that Donald Trump has made significant contributions to Democrats, too.

-For her part, Hilary Clinton denies that she was ever friends with Trump.
+For her part, Hillary Clinton denies that she was ever friends with Trump.
 But she seems careful on her wording and does not mention her husband Bill.
 She's a lawyer, so her wording is very circumspect.
-Not only have Bill Clinton and Trump been friends, Trump has made generous donations to the Clinton Foundation and to Hilary's campaign.
+Not only have Bill Clinton and Trump been friends (they've played golf together and Trump loves golf), Trump has made generous donations to the Clinton Foundation and to Hilary's campaign.
 And it turns out that Bill Clinton made the suggestion to Trump to run for president.
 That story appears to be confirmed by this article in the Washington Post.
 Why on earth would he ever do that?